FuelLabs/fuels-rs/docs/src/custom-transactions/assemble_tx.md

 {{#include ../../../e2e/tests/providers.rs:assemble_tb}}
 ```

 > **Note** The assemble strategy will make sure that we have enough base asset coins in the inputs to cover the transfer and the fee.
-Also a change output is added to the tx.
+Also a change output is added to the transaction.

 At the end, we send the transaction and make sure that the receiver the receiver balance matches the sent amount.